Why Does God Allow Children to Die? A Comparative Religious Perspective

 Judaism

-"The fathers shall not be put to death for the children, neither shall the children be put to death for the fathers: every man shall be put to death for his own sin." — Deuteronomy 24:16 Deuteronomy 24:16
+"Parents shall not be put to death for children, nor children be put to death for parents: they shall be put to death only for their own crime." — Deuteronomy 24:16 (JPS Tanakh) Deuteronomy 24:16

 Christianity

-"But Jesus said, Suffer little children, and forbid them not, to come unto me: for of such is the kingdom of heaven." — Matthew 19:14 Matthew 19:14
+"But Jesus said, Suffer little children, and forbid them not, to come unto me: for of such is the kingdom of heaven." — Matthew 19:14 (KJV) Matthew 19:14

 Islam